vespa-cloud/vector-search/README.md

 * Staging setup test [tests/staging-setup/staging-feed-before-upgrade.json](tests/staging-setup/staging-feed-before-upgrade.json)
 * Staging test [tests/staging-test/staging-after-upgrade.json](tests/staging-test/staging-after-upgrade.json)

-The above tests also demonstrates query and feed usage.
+The above tests also demonstrates Vespa vector search query and feed usage.

 Deploying to production require choosing which production region the app should be deployed to.
 The `deployment.xml` in this sample app uses [aws-us-east-1c](deployment.xml).